BorissowT/SemanticPodcastSearch/README.md

 * Find songs with the same keywords in the titles.
 * Find songs in the same genre.
 * Consult other APIs to determine beats per minute bpm or some similar stats.

+#######TIM BORISOW
+## My real goals
+This is an study example for practicing of making promises in JS. i'm really keen on podcasts.
+It's been always a struggle to me to find a good one.
+So i've decided to make a simple app for selection of json queries with different podcasts.
+For a better result this app supposed to use requests with synonyms of requested by client tags.